Silver fulminate: Preparation

 This compound can be prepared by pouring a solution of silver nitrate in nitric acid into ethanol, under careful control of the reaction conditions, to avoid an explosion.
-The reaction is usually done at 80–90 °C; at 30 °C, the precipitate may not form.
-Only very tiny amounts of silver fulminate should be prepared at once, as even the weight of the crystals can cause them to self-detonate.
+AgNO3 + HNO3 + C2H5OH → AgCNO + byproductsThe reaction is usually done at 80–90 °C; at 30 °C, the precipitate may not form.
+Only tiny amounts of silver fulminate should be prepared at once, as even the weight of the crystals can cause them to self-detonate.

 Another way to make silver fulminate is to react silver carbonate with ammonia in solution.